 |New York-New Jersey||$73.84||$153,590|

-Part Five Healthcare Administration Salaries by Place of Employment
+Part Three Healthcare Administration Salaries by Place of Employment

 According to the BLS, the highest-paid healthcare administrators work for the government, while the lowest-paid work in nursing and residential care facilities.
 The BLS lists place of occupation and salary as follows for medical and health services managers:

 - Outpatient care centers: Average salary of $95,320

 - Nursing and residential care facilities: Average salary of $86,820

 Part Four How to Increase Your Salary as a Healthcare Administrator

 Although on average, you can expect to earn a reasonable salary as a healthcare administrator, there are always ways that you can increase your salary.
 The best way to increase your salary in any role is to increase your value by adding additional skills to your resume.
 You can do this by:

 - Pursuing advanced education: For instance, if you are a nurse looking to become a department manager, you can pursue your MSN or MBA in order to gain more managerial and leadership skills.